Written by: DreamMeaning Editorial Team

 Common variations

-Observing an accident in a dream might symbolize feelings of helplessness or the need to address situations where you feel powerless.
+Witnessing an accident in a dream may reflect feelings of helplessness or concern about a situation in waking life where you feel unable to intervene.

 Frequently asked questions

-What does it mean if I dream about accidents repeatedly?
+What does it mean if I dream about accident repeatedly?

 Private.
 Gentle.
 No fear-based interpretation.